-Set high above the village of Wilton with stunning views, about 9 miles south east of Marlborough in Wiltshire, Wilton Windmill is the only working windmill in Wessex and still produces wholemeal, stone-ground flour.
+Set high above the village of Wilton, in the heart of the North Wessex Downs Area of Outstanding Beauty, about 9 miles south east of Marlborough in Wiltshire, Wilton Windmill is the only working windmill in Wessex and still produces wholemeal, stone-ground flour.

 Dogs are welcome, but please keep them on a lead and pick up any mess before you leave.

-The Windmill is run entirely by volunteers from the Wilton Windmill Society, so please make a contribution in the donation box by the gate when you visit or make a donation here on the website when you get home.
+The Windmill is run entirely by volunteers from the Wilton Windmill Society, so please make a contribution in the donation box by the gate when you visit.
 You can also get involved by volunteering or becoming a member.

 We hope you enjoy your visit!

 - Windmill Society 2016 AGM 26th October 2016

 - Windmill Sails Restoration 25th October 2016

 - David Nicholls – Personal Memories of Wilton Windmill’s Restoration 28th January 2016

 - Crop Circles & Wilton Windmill 24th January 2016